Business modeL, site selection and licensing

-By focussing clearly on your chosen business model, you can pick a site that is ideal and design a brewing system to ensure that you establish strongly and then grow easily and profitably.
+By focusing clearly on your chosen business model, you can pick a site that is ideal for your purposes and design a brewing system to ensure that you establish strongly and then grow easily and profitably.
 With a strong track record in both brewing and distilling systems, Spark can help you deal with the technical and financial aspects of achieving not just a brewery, but a successful brewing business.

 The three tiers of brewing regulation in Australia:

 1. Federal ATO excise licence to produce beer - this requires a fit and proper person check on personnel and defines a bonded area within the production facility.